kennedymj97/msc-2048-ai/Notes.md

 # 12/07/2020
 **TODO:**
-[] Time progressive brute force on pc
+[x] Time progressive brute force on pc
+[] Save files as csvs
+[] Add another rule

+**Saving files as csvs:**
+- Comma delimited, need to make the strategies print in a different way somehow

+**Add another rule:**
+- Collect a 2 games that get 2048 and 2 games that do not, what is the key failure point, can an extra rule help?